 How long does homemade salsa last?

-How do you make homemade salsa spicier?
+How to make salsa spicier

-You can make it spicier by adding adding more fresh Serrano pepper to the recipe at the beginning.
+You can make it spicier by adding more fresh Serrano pepper to the recipe at the beginning.

 Keep in mind that no two peppers have identical heat, so you’ll have to experiment…carefully.